buckmaxwell/rnm-travel-the-world/README.md

 Here is a breakdown of possible cars.
 They are categorized by their biggest sacrifice.

-#### Expensive
-Toyota 4Runner (1995 – 2009)

 #### Breaks down often
-Jeep Cherokee XJ (1987 – 2001)
+ + Jeep Cherokee XJ (1987 – 2001)
-Ford Ranger XLT (1998 – 2011)
+ + Ford Ranger XLT (1998 – 2011)
-Isuzu Trooper (1991 – 2002)
+ + Isuzu Trooper (1991 – 2002)

 #### Limited off road
-Subaru Outback (1994 – Present) -- lots of availability.
+ + Subaru Outback (1994 – Present) -- lots of availability.
 3-4k for < 200,000 miles
-Toyota Tacoma (1995 – 2004) -- lots of availabilty.  ~5k for < 200,000 miles [like a Hilux, but in USA]
+ + Toyota Tacoma (1995 – 2004) -- lots of availabilty.  ~6k for < 200,000 miles*
+ + Toyota 4Runner (1995 – 2009) -- good availability, cheaper than Taco.  ~4k for < 200,000 miles*

+*The Tacoma and 4Runner can be made into true offroad vehicles by adding a locking rear differential for ~2.5k

-### Terrible Gas Milage
+#### Terrible Gas Milage
-Toyota Land Cruiser (1980 – 1997) -- limited availability and high price
+ + Toyota Land Cruiser (1980 – 1997) -- limited availability and high price
-Chevy Silverado (1999-2006) -- John uses this Silverado for off-roading.
+ + Chevy Silverado (1999-2006) -- John uses this Silverado for off-roading.
 Expensive when under 200,000 miles.

-### ???
+#### ???
-Mercedes-Benz Sprinter
+ + Mercedes-Benz Sprinter
-Jeep Wranger -- poor handling on pavement, pricey, breaks down often
+ + Jeep Wranger -- poor handling on pavement, pricey, breaks down often

+## A Tacoma or a 4Runner

-After the evaluation it seems the Toyata Tacoma (1995 – 2004) is the vehicle I need.
+After the evaluation it seems the Toyata Tacoma (1995 – 2004) or the Toyota 4Runner (1996-2002) is the vehicle I need.

+### Tacoma
 It is true part time 4WD. reliable, and rugged as hell.
 This set of years marks the first generation.
  - 4WD models can be seen by the 6 Stud wheel lug pattern, rather than the 5 stud pattern in the 2WD models.
  - Three engine sizes are available
  	+ 2.4 L four-cylinder rated at 142 hp (106 kW) and 160 lb·ft (217 N·m) of torque